Hezbollah's acting leader vows to fight on after Nasrallah's death

 As recently as two weeks ago, a strike like Monday's in central Beirut — outside of the main areas where Hezbollah operates and next to a busy transportation hub normally crowded with buses, taxis and vans — would have been seen as a major escalation and likely followed by a long-range Hezbollah strike into Israel.

-But the unspoken rules of the long-running conflict are no longer clear.
+But the unspoken rules of the long-running conflict no longer seem to be in effect.

 It's possible that Hezbollah is holding back to save resources for a bigger battle, including a threatened Israeli ground invasion.
 But the militant group might also be in disarray after Israeli intelligence apparently penetrated its highest levels.